Frequenty Asked Questions

 I haven’t heard about an interview, but I think I would be a great fit for your program.
 Should I contact you directly?

-Our program coordinators will contact you if you have been selected for an interview.
+You will receive an email through Thalamus if you have been selected for an interview.
 If you have concerns about your application, please contact one of our program coordinators and they will be happy to assist you.

 I’m trying to coordinate my schedule.
 Which interview dates are still available?

-We interview on Mondays and Thursdays, starting in early November and going through early February, with a two-week break around the winter holidays.
+We interview on Mondays and Fridays, starting in early November and going through late January.
 We’ll let you know which dates have openings once you receive an invitation.
-Sorry, we’re unable to be more specific until you’ve received an invitation to visit us.
+Sorry, we’re unable to be more specific until you’ve received an invitation to interview with us.

 Do I need to apply separately for any PGY1 options offered through BIDMC-Harvard Psychiatry?

 No, the intern year is included in matching into BIDMC-Harvard Psychiatry.

 I have a strong interest in pursuing research during my clinical training.
 Do you offer a Research Track?

-We offer a research concentration for a limited number of residents and all residents have protected scholarly project/research time during their second, third, and fourth years of the residency.
+We currently offer a research concentration for a limited number of residents, and all residents have protected scholarly project/research time during their second, third, and fourth years of the residency.
+As of the 2022 NMRP Match, we will begin offering a formal research track with a separate NRMP Match program code.

 I’m an International Medical Graduate.
 Do you sponsor visas?
 Anything else I should know before I apply?

 We do sponsor J1 and, on occasion, H1B visas.
 Direct clinical experience (not an observership) in the United States is required, as well as solid passing scores on exams.
 Contact the ECFMG to apply through ERAS.

 How do I sign up for a visiting clerkships?